jonaiititas/ConsoleDrawRacingTrack/README.md

 There is the main .cpp file to run and a header .h file which contains the console engine.

-I used Visual Studio IDE to compile to code.
+It is possible to use Visual Studio IDE to run the code if you want to tinker with the variables.
 When you run the .cpp file, a console window should appear in which you draw the track.
+However, you can also just use the .exe file in the main directory to run the code without any IDE.
 To close and save the track to a .csv file press the red button at the bottom-right corner.